St. Louis Police Lieutenant Under Fire For Post Complaining About Seeing White Laborers At Mexican Restaurant

 “It is racially insensitive at the least,” Rev. Darryl Gray, the organization’s community liaison, told KSDK.
 “This is someone’s foundation.
 Their cultural foundational understanding of black versus white or white versus brown or us versus them.”

-The St. Louis area had seen a considerable amount of tension between police officers and members of minority groups, including the protests that erupted in Ferguson after the killing of unarmed teenager Michael Brown.
-Subsequent reports found that police officers had frequently been accused of being too rough with black suspects and unfairly targeted blacks.
+The St. Louis area had seen a considerable amount of tension between police officers and members of minority groups, including the protests that erupted in nearby Ferguson after the killing of unarmed teenager Michael Brown.
+Subsequent reports found that police officers had frequently been accused of being too rough with black suspects and unfairly targeting blacks.

 Groups like the Ethical Society of Police have tried to create better understanding in the aftermath of the protests, bringing greater understanding to both sides.